TomClabault/tomclabault.github.io/_posts/2024-07-25-per-pixel-adaptive-sampling.md

 If $$ I $$ gets smaller, this means for our $$ \mu $$ that it also gets closer to the "true" mean and that is the sign that our pixel has converged a little more.

 <div class="col-sm mt-3 mt-md-0">
 		{% include figure.liquid path="assets/img/blogs/per-pixel-adaptive-sampling/confidenceInterval2.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>
 <div class="caption">
-    As the number of samples increases (or as the computed variance decreases), <strong>I</strong> gets smaller, meaning that the true mean is closer to our current mean which in turn means that our pixel has converged a little more.
+	As the number of samples increases (or as the computed variance decreases), $I$ gets smaller, meaning that the true mean is closer to our current mean which in turn means that our pixel has converged a little more.
 </div>

 Knowing that we can interpret $$ I $$ as a measure of the convergence of our pixel, the question now becomes: